-The Albright-Knox Art Gallery Board of Directors launched the AK360 Campus Development and Expansion Project in 2014, a project intent on expanding and upgrading the original 1905 and 1962 expansion facilities.
-The proposed program for this approximately $180 million project consists of 43,500 SF of renovated space, 67,000 net SF of new space and a 60,000 SF / 100 space underground parking garage.
+The Albright-Knox Art Gallery Board of Directors launched the AK360 Campus Development and Expansion Project in 2014 to expand and upgrade the original 1905 and 1962 expansion facilities.
+The proposed program for this project consists of 43,500 SF of renovated space, 67,000 net SF of new space, and a 60,000 SF underground parking garage with 100 spaces.

-Working under contract with the New York City offices of Cooper Robertson and the Office for Metropolitan Architecture (OMA), Wendel has been a key member of the consultant team for several years, beginning with conceptual design in 2016.
-Wendel has provided team expertise in planning, permitting, NYS SEQR, and site development consisting of civil engineering, stormwater engineering including Green Infrastructure, landscape architecture, , and Buffalo Olmsted Parks Conservancy compliance.
+Working under contract with the New York City offices of Cooper Robertson and the Office for Metropolitan Architecture (OMA), Wendel has been a key member of the consultant team since conceptual design in 2016 working with Michael Van Valkenburgh & Associates (MVVA) during the conceptual, schematic, and design development phases.
+Our team has provided expertise in planning, permitting, NYS SEQR, and site development consisting of civil and stormwater engineering including Green Infrastructure, landscape architecture, and Buffalo Olmsted Parks Conservancy compliance.

-Navigating the permitting and review processes inherent in this project, Wendel proved to be a key player for permitting with the City of Buffalo, State and local agencies.
-Wendel’s in-house arborist services provided key assessment of existing parkland trees for compliance with the City of Buffalo Parks requirements.
-In addition, Wendel led the permitting effort that resulted in a Planned Unit Development (PUC) for the site during the SEQR process as well as providing support for New York State Historic Preservation Office (SHPO) historical and archaeological reviews.
+Wendel’s skilled team of professionals were an important asset navigating the permitting and review processes inherent in this project, Wendel proved to be a key player for permitting with the City of Buffalo, State, and local agencies.
+Wendel’s in-house arborist services provided vital assessment of existing parkland trees for compliance with the City of Buffalo Parks requirements.
+Wendel also led the permitting effort that resulted in a Planned Unit Development (PUD) for the site during the SEQR process as well as providing support for New York State Historic Preservation Office (SHPO) historical and archaeological reviews.

 A groundbreaking ceremony for construction took place in November 2019.
 Construction completion is anticipated in the summer of 2022.
 Wendel continues to provide construction support services.